Introduction

 Collagen-based care for pregnant women

-During pregnancy, the skin undergoes many changes due to hormonal variations and gradual stretching.
-Collagen, included in suitable skincare, helps to preserve its elasticity and strength.
+During pregnancy, the skin undergoes many changes due to hormonal variations and progressive stretching.
+Collagen, incorporated into suitable treatments, helps preserve its elasticity and strength.

 Stretch mark cream: Enriched with collagen, these creams strengthen the skin and improve its elasticity, thereby reducing the formation of stretch marks and diminishing those already present.

-Facial care: During pregnancy, the skin on the face can become more sensitive and prone to hormonal imbalances.
-Products containing collagen promote hydration, firmness, and radiance of the skin.
+Facial care: During pregnancy, the facial skin can become more sensitive and prone to hormonal imbalances.
+Treatments containing collagen promote hydration, firmness, and radiance of the skin.

-Body Care: Collagen-enriched lotions and creams deeply nourish the skin, providing it with flexibility and tone throughout pregnancy.
+Body care: Lotions and creams enriched with collagen deeply nourish the skin, providing it with suppleness and firmness throughout pregnancy.

-Complementary products: Serums, oils, and creams enriched with collagen can be integrated into a daily routine to strengthen and protect the skin against bodily changes related to pregnancy.
+Complementary products: Serums, oils, and creams enriched with collagen can be incorporated into a daily routine to strengthen and protect the skin against body changes related to pregnancy.

 Discover the entire collagen range

-Collagen plays a fundamental role in this repair by contributing to the regeneration of cells and the strengthening of connective tissues.
-It helps restore the firmness and elasticity of the skin, while reducing any potential scars related to a cesarean section or perineal tears.
+Collagen plays a fundamental role in this repair by contributing to cell regeneration and the strengthening of connective tissues.
+It helps restore the firmness and elasticity of the skin, reducing any scars related to a cesarean section or perineal tears.

 Ligament recovery

-During pregnancy, hormones, particularly relaxin, cause the ligaments to loosen in order to prepare the body for childbirth.
+During pregnancy, hormones, especially relaxin, cause the ligaments to loosen to prepare the body for childbirth.

-"Associated with a balanced diet and gentle physical activity, such as postnatal yoga or pelvic rehabilitation, collagen plays a key role in overall recovery after childbirth."
+When combined with a balanced diet and gentle physical activity, such as postnatal yoga or pelvic floor rehabilitation, collagen plays a key role in overall fitness recovery after childbirth.

 Conclusion